 Advice for newlyweds.

-Today I wanted to share with you five pieces of sentimental advice for newlyweds coming from my experience being married for so long, now headed into eight years.
+Today I wanted to share with you five pieces of sentimental advice for newlyweds coming from my personal experience being married for so long, now headed into eight years.
 First of all, I adore my husband and I love being a wife.

 However, I didn’t always feel this happy and secure in my marriage.
 My husband and I have gone through many trying times together.